-THE VOLUME LOSS: I was playing the hell out of my SS-140C that first day for about 45mins when the volume began to repeatedly dip and return like a swell.
-Forum searches had me blaming the cliff jacks (plug a patch cable into each of the loops to diagnose/remedy this) or requiring a touch-up on all the solder joints.
+VOLUME LOSS: I had bought a used 1989 SS-140C in 2019, and was 45mins into playing it when the volume began to repeatedly dip and return like a water swell (similar to a modulation pedal that is underpowered).
+Forum searches had me blaming the cliff jacks (plug a single patch cable into the loop to diagnose/remedy this; clean the jacks) or requiring a touch-up on all the solder joints.
 Ugh!
-Then I came across two actual SS-140C owners mentioning overheating chorus boards.
-This appears to be something Ampeg may have corrected in the VH series.
-A few days later, I pulled the electronics chassis out to do a quick exam of the circuit boards and then played it again with no problems - I built longer speaker cables out of an old guitar cable that I cut in half and added female spade connectors to.
-The open air was apparently enough for the chorus board to radiate excess heat away.
-However, I had noticed an area of that particular board had an extremely subtle discoloration to it and now the two ceramic resistors there were very hot to the touch - Ampeg cut holes in this circuit board directly under these large, white resistors to allow additional heat to radiate off, but it just isnít enough.
+Then I came across two actual SS-140C owners mentioning overheating chorus boards.* This appears to be something Ampeg may have corrected in the VH series?
+A few days later, I pulled the electronics chassis out to do a quick exam of the circuit boards and then played it again with no problems.
+It seemed the open air was apparently enough for the chorus board to radiate excess heat away.
+However, I had noticed this area of that particular board had a subtle discoloration to it and now the two ceramic resistors there were very hot to the touch - Ampeg did cut holes in this circuit board directly under these large, white resistors to allow heat to radiate off, but maybe it just wasn’t enough?
 There are also two heatsinks on the underside of the chorus board here, though they are very small.
-Take note that these particular resistors produce substantial heat regardless of the chorus being engaged or disengaged, so it is not as simple as just keeping the chorus effect off.
+Take note that these particular resistors produce substantial heat regardless of the chorus being engaged or disengaged, so it does not appear to be as simple as just leaving the chorus effect off.

-I originally intended to move the common ground to the other side of the bridge rectifier (the square item with four red wires coming off it), but the ground wire from the courtesy outlet wasnít long enough and I opted not to extend/replace it.
+I originally intended to move the common ground to the other side of the bridge rectifier (the square item with four red wires coming off it), but the ground wire from the amplifier's built-in courtesy outlet wasn’t long enough and I didn't want to extend it.
 So, I decided the best way to make everything fit was to first move the bridge rectifier closer towards the chorus board.
 When remounting the bridge rectifier, apply some fresh CPU paste to improve heat transfer to the chassis surface.
-I used a Rotabroach to make a new hole for the power cordís cable gland between the common ground hole and the original bridge rectifier hole.
-I was careful with placement of this gland, as I didnít want it too far towards the front (where it may rub on the speaker) or too close to the transformer.
-To do over, I might have moved the common ground closer to the new bridge rectifier position and then placed the new power cord pass through between the new common ground and the old power cord pass through - this would have alleviated any concerns of the power cord ever rubbing on the speaker.
-I hot glued a piece of Maxmoral Fan Mesh Dust Filter material onto the chassis floor to cover the original power cordís pass through hole.
+I used a Rotabroach to make a new hole for the power cord’s cable gland between the common ground hole and the original bridge rectifier hole.
+I was careful with placement of this gland, as I didn’t want it too far towards the front (where it may rub on the speaker) or too close to the transformer.
+To do over, I might have moved the common ground closer to the new bridge rectifier position and then placed the new power cord hole between the new common ground and the old power cord hole - this would have alleviated all concerns of the power cord ever rubbing on the speaker.
+I hot glued a piece of Maxmoral Fan Mesh Dust Filter material onto the chassis floor to cover the original power cord’s pass through hole.

-For the new fan hole, I used a 2.25Ē Milwaukee Dozer hole saw centered within the rear chassisís Caution and Warning information.
+For the new fan hole, I used a 2.25” Milwaukee Dozer hole saw centered within the rear chassis’s Caution and Warning information.
 I did my best to vacuum out any debris after every cut or drilled hole.
 Using a half-round file and some sandpaper, I smoothed out the fan hole and removed the burrs.
-Then I added some light-colored tape to the corners and lined up the fan so I could transfer the mounting hole locations to the tape.
-I double-checked this alignment with the metal fan guard, and drilled the four holes out to 7/32Ē.
+Then I added some light-colored tape to the chassis and lined up the fan so I could transfer the mounting hole locations to the tape.
+I double-checked this alignment with the metal fan guard, and drilled the four holes out to 7/32”.
 I had originally planned to sandwich a piece of Maxmoral Mesh between the chassis and fan guard to help keep dust out (and hide the white print), but decided it would hinder the flow of air from this fan too much.
-Unfortunately, this will now allow dust into a previously ďsealedĒ chassis.
-So, Iíll plan to remove the chassis and clean the boards at least once a year, just like my desktop computer - I use a soft brush to kick up the dust and then a shop vac to get rid of it.
+Unfortunately, this will now allow dust into a previously “sealed” chassis.
+So, I’ll plan to remove the chassis and clean the boards at least once a year, just like my desktop computer - I use a soft brush to kick up the dust and then a shop vac to get rid of it.

 To get the 110V from the Ampeg’s power supply board to the salvaged adapter board, I soldered 15cm of 18-guage wire (scavenged from the amp’s original power cord) to the adapter's posts, then added a 0.25” female spade connector to the opposite ends of these wires.
 The "posts" on my supply were a little odd to utilize, but I managed to solder the wire within the clasps and then reinforce each with large shrink tubing.
 It doesn’t matter which wire is positive or negative because the adapter’s outlet prongs were the same dimensions - I confirmed that the unit changes polarity on its own.
 The Noctua fan included a two-wire 4:3-pin adapter that I cut and hardwired to the output wires of the adapter's circuit board - now I can do a quick disconnect of the fan, if ever needed.
 The adapter’s new spade connectors will get plugged into the two available tabs along the bottom of the amplifier’s power supply board once it is mounted.